-- (1) The information as to Cordoba Shares beneficially owned (directly or indirectly) or over which the Nominees exercise control or direction not being within the knowledge of the Company has been furnished by the respective Nominees individually.

-- (2) Member of the Audit Committee.

-- (3) Chair of the Audit Committee.

-- (4) Member of the Compensation Committee.

-- (5) Chair of the Compensation Committee.

-- (6) Member of the Corporate Governance and Nominating Committee.

-- (7) Chair of the Corporate Governance and Nominating Committee.
+- (1) The information as to Cordoba Shares beneficially owned (directly or indirectly) or over which the Nominees exercise control or direction not being within the knowledge of the Company has been furnished by the respective Nominees individually. - (2) Member of the Audit Committee.
+See Part 6 Audit Committee. - (3) Member of the Compensation Committee. - (4) Member of the Corporate Governance and Nominating Committee.
+See Part 7 Corporate Governance - (5) Member of the Technical Committee.
+See Part 7 Corporate Governance - (6) Eric Finlayson is a non-independent director because he is the President and CEO of Cordoba and the President of HPX, Cordoba's majority Shareholder. - (7) Govind Friedland is a non-independent director by way of his familial relationship to an officer of HPX, Cordoba's majority Shareholder.

-- (8) Member of the Technical Committee.

-- (9) Chair of the Technical Committee.

-- (10) Member of the Health and Safety Committee

-- (11) HPX nominee.